 - visit classes and chapel

-- get answers to your questions about Faith
+- get answers to their questions about Faith

 - have fun with other high schoolers and Faith students

-You are eligible if you . . .
+This school year's second Scholarship Weekend will be April 6-8, 2017.
+You are eligible to come to the weekend if you . . .

 We encourage parents to join us for the weekend, but students may also come alone.
-We will provide informative parent tracks on Friday, especially dealing with financial issues.
+We will provide informative sessions on Friday, especially dealing with financial issues.

 |Dorm Devotions||10:30 p.m.|